 There 64 men’s basketball teams in NCAA division 3.
 The NCAA D3 Philosophy is: to ensure athletics are an integral part of a well-rounded college experience.
 The athletic experience allows student athletes to focus on their academic programs and earning a degree.
 Division 3 men’s basketball really focus hard on practice and playing seasons and regional competition (minimize conflicts between athletics and academics) and keeping student athletes on a path to graduation.

-NCAA D3 offers an intense and competitive athletics environment for student athletes who choose to compete at this level because they’re passionate about their sport and, they can play without the additional pressure of an athletics scholarship.
+NCAA D3 offers an intense and competitive athletics environment for student athletes who choose to compete at this level because they’re passionate about their sport and can play without the additional pressure of an athletics scholarship.
 Division 3 athletics departments place special importance on the impact of athletics on the participants rather than on the spectators – the student athlete’s experience is the focus.
 Also, Division 3 places primary emphasis on regional in-season and conference competition.

 NCAA Division 3 hosts 28 national championships every year which are split evenly between men’s and women’s sports.
 This means that they annually provide opportunities for more than 18,000 student athletes to compete at the highest level.
 This equals to a championship opportunity for every 1 in 10 Division 3 student athlete.